 Updated on August 8, 2013: The remittance rule goes into effect October 28, 2013.
 Visit the remittance rule page for additional information regarding the rule including the most recent updates.

 The rule to implement the consumer protections created by the Dodd-Frank Act for certain electronic transfers of funds to other countries – the remittance rule – will go into effect on February 7, 2013.
 We’re undertaking a number of efforts to help industry understand and comply with the new requirements.
-These include: releasing a list of countries and other areas to which a particular exception to the rule’s disclosure requirements applies, hosting a webinar, answering specific questions, and releasing a small business guide.
+These include: releasing a , hosting a webinar, answering specific questions, and releasing a small business guide.

 What is the countries list?

 The remittance rule generally requires disclosure of, among other things, exact amounts to be received in a foreign currency, fees, and taxes, but estimates of these amounts are permitted in several situations.
 One situation where estimates are allowed is when the provider cannot determine exact amounts because of the laws of the recipient country.
-We are interpreting the exception regarding the laws of a recipient country to apply to these countries and other areas.
+We are interpreting the exception regarding the laws of a recipient country to apply to .

 Webinar October 16th